ttcps/ttcps.github.io/article/Big-day/index.md

 <div class="banner">(!)
 This page is under construction</div>
 <div style="height: 30px"></div>
 <hr>
-<p style="font-size:15px;color:black;text-align:left;height: 15px;line-height: 15px">April 29, 2020</p>
+<p style="font-size:15px;color:black;text-align:left;height: 15px;line-height: 15px">Augest 29, 2020</p>
 <h1 id="left">To all who love TheoTown,</h1>
-<p id="left">Today, April 29, is our anniversary.
+<p id="left">Today, Augest 29, is our anniversary.
 In the past year, we did many things that surprised all TheoTown community.
-Untill now, we've released over 38 plugins.</p>
+Untill now, we've released over 38 plugins.
+They're all looks pretty and useful, we are glad of it.</p>
 <br>
 <p id="left">tcps members</p>
 <hr>